As you know, Covid-19 is already everywhere in the world. It affects our daily lives and the lives of New Yorkers too.

 Cuomo announced that all individuals traveling to NY, NJ, or CT from listed states with significant community spread of COVID-19 are required to quarantine for a 14-day period upon arrival.

-For the moment, it applies to anyone traveling from Alabama, Alaska, Arkansas, Arizona, California, Florida, Georgia, Iowa, Idaho, Indiana, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Missouri, Mississippi, Montana, Nebraska, New Mexico, Nevada, North Carolina, North Dakota, Ohio, Oklahoma, Puerto Rico, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington and Wisconsin.
+For the moment, it applies to anyone traveling from Alabama, Alaska, Arkansas, Arizona, California, Colorado, Delaware, Florida, Georgia, Guam, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.

 Those traveling from one of these States must fill out a form so that the New York authorities can ensure that visitors are respecting the quarantine measures.